flexi-framework/galaexi/README.md

 # About

-[FLEXI][flexi] is a high-order numerical framework for solving PDEs, with a special focus on Computational Fluid Dynamics.
+[GALÆXI][flexi] is a GPGPU-enabled extension of FLEXI, a high-order numerical framework for solving PDEs, with a special focus on Computational Fluid Dynamics.
-[FLEXI][flexi] is based on the Discontinuous Galerkin Spectral Element Method (DGSEM), which allows for high-order of accuracy and fully unstructured hexahedral meshes.
-The solver is parallelized very efficiently for large-scale applications and scales to 500,000+ cores.
-Moreover, [FLEXI][flexi] comes with a capable pre- and postprocessing suite that enables complex simulation setups up to the finished visualization.
+[GALÆXI][flexi] is based on the Discontinuous Galerkin Spectral Element Method (DGSEM), which allows for high-order of accuracy and fully unstructured hexahedral meshes.
+The solver is parallelized very efficiently for large-scale applications using MPI-aware CUDA Fortran and has demonstrated excellent scaling on over 1000 NVIDIA GPUs.
+Moreover, [GALÆXI][flexi] comes with a capable pre- and postprocessing suite that enables complex simulation setups up to the finished visualization.

-[FLEXI][flexi] has been developed by the [Numerics Research Group (NRG)][nrg] founded by Prof. Claus-Dieter Munz and currently lead by Prof. Andrea Beck at the Institute of Aerodynamics and Gasdynamics at the University of Stuttgart, Germany.
+[GALÆXI][flexi] has been developed by the [Numerics Research Group (NRG)][nrg] founded by Prof. Claus-Dieter Munz and currently lead by Prof. Andrea Beck at the Institute of Aerodynamics and Gasdynamics at the University of Stuttgart, Germany.

-You can find detailed installation instructions, the extensive documentation and several tutorial cases for FLEXI [here][flexi].
+You can find detailed installation instructions, extensive documentation and several tutorial cases for GALÆXI [here][flexi].

-FLEXI is Copyright (C) 2016, Prof. Claus-Dieter Munz and is released under the **GNU General Public License v3.0**.
+GALÆXI is Copyright (C) 2016, Prof. Claus-Dieter Munz and is released under the **GNU General Public License v3.0**.
 For the full license terms see the included [license file](LICENSE.md).

-Numerous people have worked on and with FLEXI over the last years.
+Numerous people have worked on and with GALÆXI over the last years.
-We would like to thank all these [contributors](CONTRIBUTORS.md) for their efforts they spent on building FLEXI.
+We would like to thank all these [contributors](CONTRIBUTORS.md) for their efforts they spent on building GALÆXI.

-In case you have questions regarding FLEXI or want to contribute yourself by either reporting bugs, requesting features or adding somthing different to the project, feel free to open an issue or pull request.
+In case you have questions regarding GALÆXI or want to contribute yourself by either reporting bugs, requesting features or adding somthing different to the project, feel free to open an issue or pull request.

 # Cite
-FLEXI is a scientific project.
-If you use FLEXI for publications or presentations in science, please support the project by citing it.
+GALÆXI is a scientific project.
+If you use GALÆXI for publications or presentations in science, please support the project by citing it.
 As general reference, please cite
 ```